ibm-cloud-docs/virtual-servers/vsi_managing.md

 ## What happens next

+* **Power On/Off**

+    If the device has been powered off, the device remains in the power off state and must be manually powered on by repeating the steps above.
+Users may not interact with a device when a device is powered off.
+If the device has been powered on, normal interaction may take place.
+It will remain on until further action is taken.

 * **Rename**

     After renaming the device, the name will automatically be updated in the Customer Portal.
 When performing a search within the Portal, use the new device name when attempting to locate content associated with it.
 Repeat the previous steps to rename the device again at any time.

 ## Next Steps
 If you need to reconfigure an existing virtual server, see [Reconfiguring an existing virtual server](../vsi/vsi_reconfigure.html).